TonyFlury/cataloger/docs/_build/html/_sources/Defaults.txt

     on the manifest command.

 Checking options
-    mismatched, missing and extra files are included in the reports.
+    mismatched, missing and record_extra files are included in the reports.
 These checks can be disabled by using the -M, -I and -X options respectively.